 - Ensuring that incentives and recognition are competitive and effective, thus reducing turnover

 4. To Streamline Recruitment and Reduce Turnover

 People are at the heart of your business, which is why recruiting top talent is often a top priority for employers.
-With unemployment rates at record lows in 2019 with no change in the job market seen on the horizon, it’s understandable why companies are focusing on improving their recruiting efforts.
+During uncertain times such as these, some businesses have been faced with furloughs and layoffs while others have needed to ramp up recruitment efforts.
+For those essential businesses with increased workloads, finding the right talent was more crucial than ever.
 Often times, an HR consultant with a strong recruiting background can offer expert advice and guidance on important applicant attraction and employee retention efforts, such as:

 - Targeted and customized job postings, placed in the most effective job sites for your industry

 - Improved candidate experience within the hiring process

 - Employer branding

 - Online presence (careers page, social media, job sites, etc.)

 HR consultants are often well networked, understand what makes for a best-fit candidate and can typically develop a robust recruiting strategy quickly and efficiently.
 HR consultants can also review job postings to ensure that they are authentic and compelling, and they know where the best talent looks for employment.
 They can help provide the kind of professional search services businesses need to better attract top talent.

 Are You Considering Outsourcing Your HR Functions?